 Like all sports, weightlifting has its legends of near-mythical lifts hit in training or local/unfilmed competitions, snatches and clean & jerks rumored about but never confirmed.
-And the most fun rumors involve the superheavyweights, big people lifting bigger weights above and beyond what we’ve seen on the international competition stage.
-The rumors are further fueled by the international nature of weightlifting, especially during the Soviet era, where giants behind the Red Curtain were putting up numbers still yet to be matched — and, of course, this was all before the time when every with a cell phone could be an accomplished cinematographer.
+And the most fun rumors involve the super heavyweights, big people lifting bigger weights.
+The rumors are further fueled by the international nature of weightlifting, especially during the Soviet era, where giants behind the Iron Curtain were putting up numbers still yet to be matched — and, of course, this was all before the time when everyone with a cell phone could be an accomplished cinematographer.

 Below are the heaviest snatches you can watch from the comfort of your smart phone.
 Let’s hope this list is only temporary, because we’d like to see some more of these numbers in competition soon.

 1. Heaviest Competition Snatch of All Time: Lasha Talakhadze, 220 kilograms (485 pounds)

 Georgian super heavyweight athlete Lasha Talakhadze snatched this weight in 2017 for an unofficial world record, but he made it official at the 2017 World Weightlifting Championships in Anaheim with this phenomenal 220-kilogram lift.
 He equaled it at the 2019 World Championships.
 To this day, it stands as the heaviest weight ever made in international competition.
 Click the little arrow to see the snatch and the 257-kilo clean & jerk, which also earned him a world record total of 477 kilograms.

 2. Heaviest Snatch in Training: Behdad Salimi, 220 kilograms (485 pounds)

 Salimi made this lift while he was training for the Rio Olympics in 2016 — check out his performance in another entry below.

 4. Heaviest Olympic Record: Behdad Salimi, 216 kilograms (476.2 pounds)